 Besides the tour, here are some other interesting highlights to look for:

-• Visit Plovdiv Roman Theatre and the Ancient Stadium of Philippopolis
+- Plovdiv Roman Theatre and Ancient Stadium of Philippopolis

-• Roam around Knyaz Alexander I, the Main Street in Plovdiv
+- Knyaz Alexander I – walk up and down the Main Street in Plovdiv

-• See colourful art murals and enjoy the nightlife in the Kapana District
+- Kapana District – see colourful art murals and enjoy the vibrant nightlife

 On day five, stay the night in Plovdiv instead of returning to Sofia.
-Book two nights of hotel in Plovdiv if you are continuing the itinerary.
+Which means you need to book two nights of hotel in Plovdiv if you are continuing the itinerary.

-The second half of the Bulgaria itinerary is all about the Black Sea.
+The second half of the Bulgaria itinerary is all about the Black Sea Coast.

 It starts with a seaside town called Burgas, an excellent city as a home base for visiting other towns along the Bulgarian Black Sea coast.
 And then, the trip continues up the coast to Varna, the third largest city in Bulgaria.